mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

   - The OpenTracing Layer: Responsible for adding the open tracing information related to the store to the open tracing context.

-This 4 layers are adding functionality to our store but without touching a single line of code of the SqlStore implementation.
+These four layers add functionality to our store without touching a single line of code of the SqlStore implementation.

 How we do that?